- Background

 The NESM comprises four volumes:

-The Volume-I of NESM which mainly contains the description of Concepts, Definitions, Instructions, etc is divided into four parts viz.,
+The Volume-I of NESM which mainly contains the description of Concepts, Definitions, Instructions, etc is divided into six parts viz.,

 Part-I: Employment Exchange Policy & Procedure- contains 18 chapters (chapter I- XVIII)